Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Abstract

 \section{Abstract}

-The rapid development of autonomous vehicles (AVs) holds vast potential for transportation systems through improved safety, efficiency, and access to mobility.
-However, due to numerous technical, political, and human factors challenges, new methodologies are needed to design vehicles and transportation systems for these positive outcomes.
-This article tackles important technical challenges arising from the \textit{partial} adoption of autonomy (hence termed \textit{mixed autonomy}, to involve both AVs and human-driven vehicles): partial control, partial observation, complex multi-vehicle interactions, and the sheer variety of traffic settings represented by real-world networks.
-To enable the study of the full diversity of traffic settings, we first propose to decompose traffic control tasks into modules, which may be configured and composed to create new control tasks of interest.
-These modules include salient aspects of traffic control tasks: networks, actors, control laws, metrics, initialization, and additional dynamics.
-Second, we study the potential of model-free deep Reinforcement Learning (RL) methods to address the complexity of traffic dynamics.
-The resulting modular learning framework is called Flow.
-Using Flow, we create and study a variety of mixed-autonomy settings, including single-lane, multi-lane, and intersection traffic.
-In all cases, the learned control law exceeds human driving performance (measured by system-level velocity) by at least 40\% with only 5-10\% adoption of AVs.
-In the case of partially-observed single-lane traffic, we show that a low-parameter neural network control law can eliminate commonly observed stop-and-go traffic.
-In particular, the control laws surpass all known model-based controllers, achieving near-optimal performance across a wide spectrum of vehicle densities (even with a memoryless control law) and generalizing to out-of-distribution vehicle densities.
+\newCathyTwo{ The rapid development of \textit{autonomous vehicles} (AVs) holds vast potential for transportation systems through improved safety, efficiency, and access to mobility.
+However, the progression of these impacts, as AVs are adopted, is not well understood.
+Numerous technical challenges arise from the goal of analyzing the partial adoption of autonomy: partial control and observation, multi-vehicle interactions, and the sheer variety of scenarios represented by real-world networks.
+To shed light into near-term AV impacts, this article studies the suitability of deep \textit{reinforcement learning} (RL) for overcoming these challenges in a low AV-adoption regime.
+A modular learning framework is presented, which leverages deep RL to address complex traffic dynamics.
+Modules are composed to capture common traffic phenomena (stop-and-go traffic jams, lane changing, intersections).
+Learned control laws are found to improve upon human driving performance, in terms of system-level velocity, by up to 57\% with only 4-7\% adoption of AVs.
+Furthermore, in single-lane traffic, a small neural network control law with only local observation is found to eliminate stop-and-go traffic -- surpassing all known model-based controllers to achieve near-optimal performance -- and generalize to out-of-distribution traffic densities. }